View and Download: Save the Date District PL 2026 – Semester One coming soon

 Individual subtests of the KAT can be used strategically and systematically by teachers across the school year according to the needs of the class.
 There is flexibility in when subtests are administered and in the order of subtests selected.
 The Subtests unpacked are: Comprehension (Blank Screen), Semantics (Vocabulary), Locational Relationships (Prepositions), Social / Emotional, Concepts of Print & Reading, Play & Social Skills, Oral Narrative, Phonological Awareness and Grammar (Syntax).

 PLEASE NOTE: The K.A.T. package can only be purchased after attending 1 full day of training at the West Coast LDC.
-All courses are advertised on the Professional Learning Information System (PLIS) with some being run over 2 half days in semester 1 and full days in semester 2.
+All courses are advertised on the Professional Learning Information System (PLIS).

 Download fact sheets about Kindergarten Assessment Tool Information sessions

-KAT Information Flyer – Full DayRainbow Assessment Tool
+KAT Information Flyer – Full DayLiterature Based Unit

-– this is a full day professional learning session that looks at the importance of literature and stories in building language and literacy skills.
+This is a full day professional learning session that looks at the importance of literature and stories in building language and literacy skills.
 It will provide activities to address aspects of language including, vocabulary, grammar, phonological awareness, narrative and writing in an integrated way.
+The Literature Based Unit professional learning will be available as a District PL for all schools.
+It is only available as an in school PL for Priority 1 schools.